tobiasschmidt89/tobiasschmidt.me/src/pages/profile.md

 ![Image of me](/assets/img/tobias-schmidt.jpeg)

-I am a hands-on digitalisation expert in Munich.
-I help companies deliver reliable, personalised and profitable digital experiences to their customers.
+Hi, I'm [Tobi](/profile/), a hands-on digitalisation expert in Munich---an engineer at heart with a business value-driven mindset.

 </section>